 - The Soloviyov Bathhouse: Bolshoi Cherkasskiy st., h 15, Phone +7 (495) 649-01-16

-A city with more than 850 years of history, it have many unique Museums, expositions and exhibitions, than could satisfy the most demanging of art lovers and critics.
+A city with more than 850 years of history, it have many unique Museums, expositions and exhibitions, than could satisfy the most demanding of art lovers and critics.
 There is a wide range of various Museums, from classic Museums like Kremlin Armory, Pushkin Museum or Politechnic Museum, to smaller and more dedicated Museums, which include Tolstoi house, 1812 Borodino Panorama War Museum, Stalin Bunker and many other venues.
 At Pradiz, we can arrange a private tour for you, like our best-seller Kremlin & Armory Museum Tour, Stalin Bunker Tour or a Custom Tour to the location of your choice, accompanied by one of the best guides in Moscow.

-Ride a Real Soviet tank (currently unavailable)
+Ride a Real Soviet tank (currently available as private tour only)

 Our tank tours will take you west from Moscow, to the Alabino Training Fields.
-This facility has a functioning military base, used by the Russian military and weapon manufacturers to test, and then to show-off the newest military eqipment to the rest of the world.
+This facility has a functioning military base, used by the Russian military and weapon manufacturers to test, and then to show-off the newest military equipment to the rest of the world.
 There is also a fascinating museum of Red Army history, with many of old tanks and self-propelled guns, still in operation.

-Ride a tank, shoot from PTRD anti-tank rifle, try traditional Soviet army food and uniforms, and of course don't forget a shot of vodka for bravery .
-Winter, endless plains covered with snow, and you - on a tank, with a gun - simply amazing, brilliantly unique.
+Ride a tank, shoot from PTRD anti-tank rifle, try traditional Soviet army food and uniforms, and of course don’t forget a shot of vodka “for bravery” .
+Winter, endless plains covered with snow, and you – on a tank, with a gun – simply amazing, brilliantly unique.

 Glass of vodka and bear hide on your shoulders are optional!